-Ms. Guberman has successfully handled a wide array of regulatory enforcement and white collar criminal matters, including those involving allegations of corporate and accounting fraud, securities fraud, insider trading, misappropriation of trade secrets, consumer protection issues, and money laundering.
+Ms. Guberman has successfully handled a wide array of regulatory enforcement and white collar criminal matters, including those involving allegations of corporate and accounting fraud, securities fraud, insider trading, misappropriation of trade secrets, consumer protection issues, cybersecurity issues, and money laundering.
 She regularly represents clients in court and before the United States Department of Justice ("DOJ"), the Securities and Exchange Commission ("SEC"), the Federal Reserve, state attorney generals, FINRA and other self-regulatory organizations, other federal agencies, and international regulators.
-In 2021, she was honored by Global Investigations Review as one of 100 notable Women in Investigations around the world in the white collar area of law.
-Ms. Guberman was previously recognized by Law360 in 2018 as one of five national "Rising Stars" in White Collar and as a "Legal Lion" in 2019.
+Ms. Guberman also has substantial experience as a business litigator, representing clients in high stakes civil litigation matters in federal and state courts and arbitration proceedings.

-Honored as one of 100 Women in Investigations in the triennial survey by Global Investigations Review (GIR) (2021), which highlights exceptional female practitioners around the globe in the white collar area of law
+- Global Investigations Review (GIR) (2021), Honored as one of 100 Women in Investigations in the triennial survey that highlights exceptional female practitioners around the globe in the white collar area of law

-Co-lead trial counsel in U.S. v.
-Connolly, et al. (S.D.N.Y.), shortlisted by Global Investigations Review (GIR) as "Most Important Case of the Year" for its impact on future government investigations (2019)
+- Global Investigations Review (GIR) (2019), Recognized as co-lead trial counsel in U.S. v.
+Connolly, et al. (S.D.N.Y.), shortlisted by GIR as "Most Important Case of the Year" for its impact on future government investigations (2019)

-Recognized as a "Legal Lion" by Law360 for securing a sentencing ruling without any period of incarceration in U.S. v.
+- Law360 (2019), Recognized as a "Legal Lion" for securing a sentencing ruling without any period of incarceration in U.S. v.
 Connolly, et al. (S.D.N.Y.)
-(2019)

-Honored as one of five national "Rising Stars" for White Collar by Law360 (2018)
+- Law360 (2018), Honored as one of five national "Rising Stars" for White Collar

-Recognized as a "Rising Star" in the area of Criminal Defense: White Collar, Super Lawyers (2014-2017)
+- Super Lawyers, "Rising Star" in the area of Criminal Defense: White Collar (2014-2017)

-George Washington University Law School, J.D., 2006
+- George Washington University Law School, J.D., 2006

 Ms. Guberman is a member of the New York bar and is admitted to practice in the U.S. District Court for the Southern and Eastern Districts of New York and the U.S. Court of Appeals for the Second and Third Circuits.